28th Annual Conference on Aging & Vendor Expo

 7. Senior Medicare Patrol: Medicare Fraud and Scams- Learning What You Can Do To Protect Yourself and Your Clients

 Do the seniors at your center ask you for help with suspicious mail or phone calls they've received?
 Do they have trouble understanding their medical statements?
 Are you interested protecting the seniors you serve from fraud and scams?
-Through this workshop, you will gain a better understanding of the dangers of identity theft and medical identity theft, and how to protect the seniors you serve from falling victim to common healthcare and consumer scams.
+Through this workshop, you will gain a better understanding of the dangers of identity theft and health care fraud, and how to protect the seniors you serve from falling victim to common healthcare and consumer scams.

 8. Food as Medicine for Older Adults - This workshop will provide 1.5 continuing education contact hours for LMSWs and LCSWs.